Maharishi University of Management does not allow students to keep pets in their dormitory rooms. The fine for keeping pets on campus is $50 per day.

 - Service Animals: A service animal is a dog specially trained to perform a particular task to aid a disabled person.
 A classic example is a seeing eye dog, but there are also dogs trained to smell glucose levels in people with diabetes, dogs trained to warn a person about an epileptic seizure, and many other kinds.
 Service animals are working animals, not a pet.
 With limited exceptions, a service animal goes everywhere the owner goes.
 Handlers are responsible for keeping the dog on a leash and to make sure that the dog is not disruptive or a nuisance.

 - Therapy/Emotional Support/Comfort Animals:: A therapy or comfort animal is an untrained animal that is necessary to provide a person with a qualifying disability an equal opportunity to use and enjoy university housing.
 A therapy animal provides emotional assistance and support to an owner by increasing the owner’s calm and sense of stability.
 They are not qualified or trained as service animals.
 Students who need therapy animals will be given reasonable accommodation by the university as long as the student makes a request with the Disability Officer in the Department of Student Life.
+The university does not approve animals deemed to be health or safety risks.
 Therapy animals must remain in a student’s room and may not accompany the owner to class or other activities.

 Students who would like to keep a therapy animal must request permission in advance of arriving on campus, and provide a letter from a licensed healthcare provider that attests that the student has a disability that requires the presence of the animal in the campus residence.
 Examples of a health care provider include a therapist, psychologist, psychiatrist, primary care doctor, or nurse.
 The health care provider should be familiar with the professional literature concerning therapy animals.
 The letter should be on letterhead and include a simple description of the type of support the animal will provide.
 The Disability Officer may contact the health care provider to confirm the need for a therapy animal.
 Documentation of the necessity for a therapy animal must be submitted at the beginning of each year the student continues to reside in university housing.